Lost Your Retail Job? Check Out These Career Opportunities

 New Jobs for Retail Workers

-With jobs in some parts of the retail industry dropping like a boulder, what are workers to do?
+What are workers who have made their living in retail jobs to do?
 If you work in a store and lose your job, is it prudent to look for a new job in a similar establishment?
 While you might be able to find one, you have to ask yourself how long you will be able to hold on to it.

 Rather than hopping from job to job at one failing retailer after another, a more productive option is to transfer your skills to other occupations and industries that have more promising job outlooks and prospects.
 You will also want to utilize your strengths which, as a retail worker, are excellent interpersonal, listening, and verbal communication skills.
 Consider the following careers that also require those attributes, but require limited training.
 The U.S. Bureau of Labor Statistics (BLS) classifies them as "Bright Outlook" occupations due to the large number of job openings the government agency predicts they will have over the next several years.

-Job Description: Bartenders take drink orders from customers.
-They mix cocktails, pour wine and beer, check customers' identification for proof they are of legal drinking age, process payments, and keep bar areas neat and clean.
+Job Description: Bartenders take and fill customers' drink orders.
+This usually includes preparing cocktails—mixed alcoholic beverages—but may also include making "mocktails" which are mixed non-alcoholic drinks.
+They also pour wine and beer, check customers' identification for proof they are of legal drinking age, process payments, and keep bar areas neat and clean.

-Job Description: Also called servers, waiters and waitresses take restaurant customers' food and beverage orders and deliver them to tables.
+Job Description: Waiters and waitresses, also called servers, take food and beverage orders from customers in restaurants.
+They pick up the food from the kitchen and deliver them to the tables.
 They answer questions about the menu and may recommend particular dishes.
-Finally, they calculate bills and receive payments.
+Finally, they calculate bills and receive and process payments.

-Training Requirements: Waiters and waitresses receive training from their employers.
+Training Requirements: Waiters and waitresses get on-the-job training from their employers.
 Some restaurants also provide classroom training where they teach proper serving techniques.

-Job Outlook and Prospects: Employment is expected to grow more slowly than the average for all occupations through 2024.
-However, there will be plenty of job openings thanks to the number of people leaving this field.
+Job Outlook and Prospects: Employment is expected to grow by 7% between 2016 and 2026—about as fast as the average for all occupations.
+There will be plenty of job openings thanks to the number of people who regularly leave this field.

 Job Description: Baristas work in specialty coffee shops.
 They prepare and serve coffee, other beverages, baked goods, and sandwiches.